A Not-So-Petite Shopping List

 -Cans of coconut milk

 If you live in a hotter part of the world you may find it better to keep your cans of coconut milk in the fridge.
 When stored this way the thick, creamy coconut extract separates and sits at the top of the can.
-This makes it much easier when making whipped coconut cream or my instant yoghurt
+This makes it much easier when making whipped coconut cream or my instant yoghurt.

 If possible, try to source coconut milk that contains only coconut extract and water.